Constructing coherent spatial memory in LLM agents through graph rectification: Approach

-Edges are thus prioritized by descending score.
-However, to trace an edge's origin, estimate its downstream effects, or reverse a mistaken fix, we must maintain temporal structure over graph edits—this motivates the next component: the Version Control.
+\paragraph{Repair Prioritization} We prioritize edges by descending score to maximize conflict revelation—repairing high-impact edges first to either resolve existing conflicts or expose hidden errors.
+To trace an edge's origin or reverse mistaken fixes, we maintain temporal structure through Version Control.